eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 To execute the tests, follow the steps below:

 **<b>Note</b>: If you want to run only the manual tests start from the step 4.**

-**To run both iOS and Android tests, you’ll need a Mac.
+**To run both iOS and Android automated tests, you’ll need a Mac.
 However, Android tests can also be executed on Windows.**

 1. Launch Appium: Open a command line terminal, type "appium", and press Enter.
 This will start the Appium server.